NOW

 going to handle the management side of the band which included finance,

-"After a few months of practicing in the garage, we started auditioning
+"After a few months of practicing in the garage with our original drummer

 was very unique in the way that he could emulate any style and any drummer.